Family Tree of Richard Bowden Martin:

-Richard Bowden Martin in Cornwall on the 18 January 1818.
+Richard Bowden Martin was born in Cornwall on the 18 January 1818.

-Thomas Bowden - born Feb 1822 - he 'worked as a carpenter in the Allihies mine when he was of an age to do so'.
+Thomas Bowden was born February 1822 - he 'worked as a carpenter in the Allihies mine when he was of an age to do so'.
 Thomas married Mary Anne Thorne in Middlesex, England in 1854.

-William Henry- born 1825.
+William Henry was born in 1825.
 He married the daughter (Marianne) of mine engineer Thomas Chivers.

-Frances Marie (Fanny) born in the parish of Kilmanagh, County
+Frances Marie (Fanny) was born in the parish of Kilmanagh,

 Frances married Joseph Reed son of John Reed (mine Captain) and Lebella' Reed, on March 13th 1855 in the North Adelaide Wesleyan Chapel in South Australia.'